For Credit Diploma or National External Diploma Transcripts: Call 860-423-2591 or 860-779-3770

 At this time, you cannot get your GED online.
 Please beware of any program that promises you your GED through an online class.
 Click on this link to see more information about GED fraud.
 Our students do, however, have access to online programs to help them prepare for the GED.

 We recommend that you attend a registration session.
-You will meet with our guidance counselor who will help you determine whether or not you would benefit from classes.
+You will meet with our school counselor who will help you determine whether or not you would benefit from classes.

 Click here to see class locations.
 We offer day and evening classes in multiple towns and locations.